JohnEstropia/CoreStore/README.md

 This one-liner does the following:
 - Triggers the lazy-initialization of `CoreStore.defaultStack` with a default `DataStack`
 - Sets up the stack's `NSPersistentStoreCoordinator`, the root saving `NSManagedObjectContext`, and the read-only main `NSManagedObjectContext`
-- Adds an automigrating SQLite store in the *"Application Support"* directory with the file name *"[App bundle name].sqlite"*
+- Adds an SQLite store in the *"Application Support"* directory with the file name *"[App bundle name].sqlite"*
 - Creates and returns the `NSPersistentStore` instance on success, or an `NSError` on failure

 For most cases, this configuration is usable as it is.
 But for more hardcore settings, refer to this extensive example: